 In the 1830s, all male American citizens from 18 to 30 were active members of their local militia companies.
 Labor Day weekend will feature all the sights and sounds of the training days that these companies took part in at least twice a year.
 The days’ events will include everything from cannon and musket demonstrations, to martial music and sham battles, and even live firing of muskets at targets.
 Come join us for what was one of the most storied events of the year for New Englanders in the 1830s.

-Militia Weekend also marks the opening of a newly redesigned firearms and militia exhibit, after months of planning and collaboration by a cross-disciplinary team of Village historians and curators.
-Armed and Equipped: Firearms and the Militia in New England, 1790-1840 includes many objects in that have either never been on public display or have not been on view in many years.
+Be sure to check out the exhibit Armed and Equipped: Firearms and the Militia in New England, 1790-1840, which includes many objects in that have either never been on public display or have not been on view in many years.